GLOBAL MARKETS-Stocks retreat ahead of Apple, Fed; oil drop continues

 By Chuck Mikolajczak

-The S&P 500 closed lower as investors awaited Apple earnings after the closing bell in an effort to gauge global demand.
+The S&P 500 was on track for a second straight decline as investors awaited Apple earnings after the closing bell in an effort to gauge global demand.
 Investors were also bracing for the conclusion of the Fed’s two-day meeting on Wednesday for signs on the timing of an interest rate hike.

-“It’s an incredibly busy week, with the Fed tomorrow followed by GDP on Thursday.
-We are right in the heart of earnings and the market has just run 10 percent uninterrupted,” said Patrick Schaffer, global investment specialist at JP Morgan Private Bank in Los Angeles.
+“You’ve got Apple and the Fed in front of you, are you going to make a big bet?” said Art Hogan, chief market strategist at Wunderlich Securities in New York.

+“Considering the kind of move we’ve made, when you look at October it’s been a pretty positive month, so for us to dribble some of that out is a whole lot better than retracing a move in two days, and that is what it going on.”

 Prior to declines this week, the benchmark index had rallied more than 10 percent from the end of September.